Up to 60% off sofas & mattresses — limited‑time deals.

 Footprint and room shape

 Room shape matters more than square footage alone.
-A sectional tends to work best when the room is reasonably square, rectangular, or open enough for one large seating zone.
-A sofa is easier to place in narrow rooms, rooms with multiple doors, or spaces where the seating cannot dominate a corner.
-Decor-focused comparisons also note that sectionals follow the room contours more closely, while sofas adapt more easily to mixed layouts.
+A sectional usually works best when the room is square enough, open enough, or simple enough to support one clear seating zone.
+A sofa is usually easier to place in narrow rooms, rooms with multiple doors, or layouts where the seating should not dominate one corner.

-A simple real-life example makes this clear.
-In a compact apartment living room with a front-door path on one side and a balcony door on the other, a straight sofa plus one accent chair often works better than an L-shaped sectional.
-The sectional may technically fit, but the sofa keeps the room from feeling trapped by furniture.
+That difference shows up fast in small homes.
+In a compact living room with one main path on one side and a second path on the other, a straight sofa plus one chair often works better than an L-shape.
+The sectional may fit on paper, but the sofa keeps the room easier to use.

 Seating capacity and room behavior

 But seat count is not the whole story.
-A sofa often creates a better room for conversation because it is easy to pair with chairs or a second sofa across from it.
-A sectional usually creates a room for shared viewing, sprawling, and casual gathering.
-That is why sectionals feel especially right in dens, TV rooms, basements, and relaxed family rooms, while sofas often feel more natural in smaller living rooms or more formal front rooms.
+A sofa often builds a better conversation layout because it pairs easily with chairs or a second sofa.
+A sectional tends to favor shared viewing, sprawling, and casual gathering.
+That difference matters more than people expect once the room is in daily use.

 Flexibility now and later